TSVermeulen/GeneralAviationAircraftFamilyBenchmark/README.md

 ## Community Guidelines

 This software is currently being maintained by me @TSVermeulen.
-If you find any bugs, want to contribute or have any questions, you can either open a ticket here on GitHub or send me an email at T.S.Vermeulen@tudelft.nl
+If you find any bugs, want to contribute or have any questions, you can open a ticket here on GitHub.

 ## License
 The Benchmark problem is copyright by the respective authors.
 Please cite them as appropriate if using the benchmark problem.